dasein/cloudsweeper/README.md

 It's also possible to run `aws_setup.sh`, if you have the `aws` CLI installed and properly setup.

 ## Usage
 The program relies on having a list of account to actually check.
-This list can either be provided manually, or the python script in `accounts_retriever.py` can be used.
-This script will get an up-to-date mapping from the Metavisor repository on Gerrit.
+This list can either be provided manually, or through other scripts.

 The recommended way of using Housekeeper is through Docker.
 For the most common use cases, there are make targets (take a look in the `Makefile`).